tensorwerk/hangar-py/docs/concepts.rst

     removed, and a new dataset with the same name is created with a different dtype/shape, all in the same commit)

+Merging Changes
+^^^^^^^^^^^^^^^

-Diffing additions and removals between branches is trivial, and performs exactally as one would expect from a text diff.
-Where things diverge from text is when we consider mutations.
+Merging diffs soley consisting of additions and removals between branches is trivial, and performs exactally as one would expect from a text diff.
+Where things diverge from text is when we consider how we will merge diffs containing mutations.

 Say we have some sample in commit A, a branch is created, the sample is updated,